hudson-ayers/tock/doc/Syscalls.md

 process.

-If a process has enqueued callbacks waiting to execute when Yield is called, the process immediately re-enters the Running state and the first callback runs.
+If a process has enqueued callbacks waiting to execute when Yield is called, the process immediately re-enters the Running state and the first callback runs, unless the scheduler chooses to prioritize some other operation first.

 ```rust
 yield()